andrewdotn/django-boilerplate/README.md

   - There’s a modern packager set up for frontend work

-  - docker-compose setup suitable for deploying
+  - docker-compose setup suitable for deploying behind nginx

   - django-debug-toolbar is configured